Festive Feast for the Holidays

 With all the changes that condo associations are implementing as a result of changing regulations and the consequences that they bring to condominium owners, this may be the smartest time to sell.
 For seniors over the age of 62, moving to an active senior Continuing Care Retirement Community (CCRC), also known as a Life Plan Community, could be a very smart financial move toward protecting your assets.

-A Life Plan Community is a senior living option that eliminates the cost of association dues, property taxes, homeowner’s insurance, and home maintenance costs.
-Instead, it offers residents a set entry fee, with a stable monthly service fee that includes dining, lifelong learning opportunities, social and cultural arts events, home maintenance, housekeeping, utilities, and 24/7 security and health care on-site.
+A Life Plan Community is a senior living option that eliminates many costs that homeowners and condo owners are burdened with and instead, in addition to the benefits already stated, offers residents a set entry fee, with a stable monthly service fee that includes dining, lifelong learning opportunities, social and cultural arts events and housekeeping.
 It also offers some unique tax advantages.
 In short, it is an investment in yourself, rather than in a property’s association.

 John Knox Village in Pompano Beach, Florida, is an internationally award-winning Life Plan Community boasting a lush, tropical 70-acre campus, resort-style amenities, a wellness-based lifestyle, and long-term healthcare should you ever need it.
 In many ways, JKV provides a safe haven from rising homeowner and condo costs and peace of mind for your future.